zero-day-ai/.github/profile/README.md

 ## 🔓 The Matrix Has You

-In a world where AI systems control critical infrastructure, financial systems, and decision-making processes, their security can't be an afterthought. **Zero-Day.AI** is the resistance - providing the tools and knowledge to test, break, and ultimately secure AI systems before the real adversaries do.
+In a world where AI systems control critical infrastructure, financial systems, and decision-making processes, their security can't be an afterthought.
+**Zero-Day.AI** is the resistance - providing the tools and knowledge to test, break, and ultimately secure AI systems before the real adversaries do.

 ---

 ## 🛠️ Arsenal

-### 🔧 **Gibson** - *The Street Samurai's Toolkit*
+### 🔧 **Gibson** - *Mess with the best die like the rest*
 ```bash
 $ gibson scan --target prod-llm-api --attack-chain jailbreak+extraction
 [*] Initializing neural intrusion framework...